 Also called professional liability insurance, this policy can cover expenses if a publisher is sued for making a mistake.
 It includes libel insurance for publishers.

 Workers’ compensation insurance is required in almost every state for publishing businesses that have employees.
-It can cover medical fees and lost wages for work-related injuries.
+It can cover medical costs and lost wages for work-related injuries.

 If your publishing company experiences a data breach, this policy can pay for recovery expenses, customer notification, and other related costs.